dibakarray/Classwork/README.md

 Unzip the file into a directory.
 Set the Directory as Working Directory using setwd command.
 Unzip creates a data directory named **'UCI HAR Dataset'**
 Do not change name of the data directory.

-Here are the steps that must be performed before running the R script:

 Once those steps are complete, you can run the R script (run_analysis.R).
 Note that it requires the reshape2 package, which can be downloaded from CRAN using the command install.packages("reshape") and library("reshape")